openherd/spec/README.md

 ## 1. Overview

-OpenHerd is a decentralized, anonymous communication platform based on libp2p.
+OpenHerd is a decentralized, anonymous communication platform based on a FOSS P2P architecture.
 This document outlines the core technical specifications for post creation, message signing, and data transmission.

 ## 2. Basic Envelope